JCruz-Dev/flex-cssgrid-notes/README.md

 ### Align Content

 Manages the extra spacing in the cross axis (default is top to bottom).
 Only works when we have multiple lines of code. it needs a container to work.

+### Align Self

+it applies to a individual flex item.